gersonjferreira/Computational-Physics-Class-Notes/docs/index.rst

    - Read/save files and string manipulation
    - Plot images / matrices with: plt.imshow(...) or plt.pcolormesh(...)
    - 3D plot with matplotlib
+   - Basic calculus: contents sent by PDF, I'll update this page as soon as possible

 Important links and info
 ------------------------

 To access the class on MS Teams, use the code ``igor2v3``.
 All classes are recorded and available at the `MS Stream Channel Intro Fis Comp 2020 <https://web.microsoftstream.com/channel/2a236d9f-7c07-4410-94c7-537cd4af9427>`_

 Topics
 ------